Azure/aks-baseline-automation/.github/README.md

  * A CI/CD pipeline built using GitHub Actions
  * A GitOps solution using flux or argoCD.

+### Automate the lifecycle-management of the cluster using GitHub Actions
+**TODO**: add the code and document the steps to automate the lifecycle-management of the cluster using GitHub Actions.
+### Automate the lifecycle-management of the shared-services using GitHub Actions
+**TODO**: add the code and document the steps to automate the lifecycle-management of the shared-services using GitHub Actions.
+### Automate the lifecycle-management of the sample application using GitHub Actions
- **TODO**: add the code and document the steps to automate the lifecycle management of the cluster, the workload and the shared srevices.
+**TODO**: add the code and document the steps to automate the lifecycle-management of the shared-services using GitHub Actions.

 ## Secure DevOps
 A typical DevOps process for deploying containers to AKS can be depicted by the diagram below: